OpenCHAMI/tutorial-2025/OpenCHAMI_Installation.md

 systemctl list-dependencies openchami.target
 ```

+### Service Configuration

+The OpenCHAMI release rpm is created with sensible default configurations for this tutorial and all configuration files are included in the `/etc/openchami` directory.
+To understand each one in detail, review the (service_configuration)[service_configuration.md] instructions

 ## Install and Configure OpenCHAMI Client

 The [`ochami` CLI](https://github.com/OpenCHAMI/ochami) provides us an easy way to interact with the OpenCHAMI services.